 - Make certain your blog titles contain keywords relevant to searches

 - Don’t just write for search engines – remember, humans read your blogs (if they’re written well)

 So, YES, you need to have a deep understanding of optimizing content for search when adhering to inbound marketing.
-The risk, if you don’t, you’ll be publishing blogs or other content that people never see.
+The risk, if you don’t, you’ll be publishing an article or other content that people never see.

-What other marketing services does my business need besides SEO?
+What other marketing skills does my organization need besides SEO?

-Like all great answers, the types of services you may need “depends” on what type of business you are operating, the team you already have, and your marketing and sales goals.
+Like all great answers, the types of skills you may need “depends” on what type of company you are operating, the team you already have, and your promoting and sales goals.

-Below are some services your business may want to consider.
+Below are some skills your organization may want to consider.

 - Business to Business (B2B) – your sales cycles over 15 days

 - Done for you lead generation using LinkedIn